FREE 5-Ingredient Recipe EBook

 - Sour Cream – If you want to lighten it up a bit, substitute Greek yogurt.

-- Cheddar cheese – We’re using shredded cheese, so buy it shredded to save some time or shred it yourself.
-Feel free to swap some of the cheddar for others, such as mozzarella or parmesan cheese.
+- Cheddar Cheese – We’re using shredded cheese, so buy it shredded to save some time or shred it yourself.
+Feel free to swap some of the cheddar for others, such as mozzarella or Parmesan cheese.

 How To Make Crab Dip

-This section shows how to make hot crab dip, with step-by-step photos and details about the technique, to help you visualize it.
-For full instructions, including amounts and temperatures, see the recipe card below.
+I have step-by-step photos here to help you visualize the recipe.
+For full instructions, including amounts and temperatures, see the recipe card.

-- Add cheese, chives, and hot sauce.
+- Add the cheese, chives, and hot sauce.
 Stir until uniform.
 Taste and adjust hot sauce and/or Old Bay seasoning if you like.

+- Be gentle when folding in the crab.
 You want lumps of crab throughout the dip, so don’t overmix.

 Recipe Variations